 Carlsberg's score of 51 is higher than 74% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Carlsberg reported total carbon emissions of approximately 8,220,000,000 kg CO2e, with Scope 1 emissions at about 331,000,000 kg CO2e, Scope 2 emissions at approximately 57,000,000 kg CO2e (market-based), and a significant Scope 3 contribution of about 7,832,000,000 kg CO2e.
-This data reflects Carlsberg's comprehensive approach to emissions reporting, covering all relevant scopes.
+In 2024, Carlsberg reported total carbon emissions of approximately 8,220,000,000 kg CO2e, with Scope 1 emissions at about 331,000,000 kg CO2e, Scope 2 emissions (market-based) at approximately 57,000,000 kg CO2e, and a significant Scope 3 contribution of about 7,832,000,000 kg CO2e.
+This data reflects Carlsberg's comprehensive approach to measuring its greenhouse gas emissions across all scopes.
 Carlsberg has set ambitious climate commitments, aiming for net zero emissions from its beverage production by 2030.
-This target allows for the offset of up to 10% of hard-to-abate emissions with carbon credits, necessitating a 90% reduction in total gross GHG emissions from its baseline year.
-Specifically, the company aims to reduce Scope 1 and 2 emissions by 92% from a 2015 baseline, supported by a 50% reduction target for 2022, which translates to a 46% reduction in total Scope 1 and 2 emissions.
-Additionally, Carlsberg is committed to reducing its beer-in-hand value chain GHG emissions (covering Scope 1, 2, and 3) by 30% by 2030, with an interim target of 15% reduction by 2022.
-These targets are aligned with the Science Based Targets initiative (SBTi) and demonstrate Carlsberg's commitment to sustainable practices within the food and beverage processing sector.
-Overall, Carlsberg's emissions data and climate commitments reflect a proactive stance towards achieving significant reductions in greenhouse gas emissions, contributing to global climate goals.
+This target includes a 90% reduction in total gross GHG emissions from its baseline year, allowing for the offset of up to 10% of hard-to-abate emissions with carbon credits.
+Specifically, the company aims to reduce Scope 1 and 2 emissions by 92% from a 2015 baseline, with an interim target of a 50% reduction by 2022.
+Additionally, Carlsberg is committed to reducing its beer-in-hand value chain GHG emissions (which encompass Scope 1, 2, and 3) by 30% by 2030, also from a 2015 baseline.
+This commitment is supported by a 15% reduction target set for 2022.
+Overall, Carlsberg's climate strategy is aligned with industry standards and reflects a proactive stance towards sustainability and carbon neutrality, reinforcing its position as a responsible global brewer headquartered in Denmark (DK).

 Access structured emissions data, company-specific emission factors, and source documents